sidben/AtelierCanvas/docs/guidelines.md

 Once a painting is signed, it can't be changed anymore (like writen books).
 It's possible to make a copy of the painting and edit the copy (?).

+NOTE: add a way to make public message boards, where all copies of a painting would link to the original.
+Maybe a player can SIGN or MAKE PUBLIC, Public painting can be edited, but only by the author.
+But with that feature, what is the reason to sign a painting and making it read-only?